At least two dead as car slams into crowded Christmas market in Germany

 At least two people are dead and as many as 68 injured after a car rammed into a crowded Christmas market in the city of Magdeburg, the capital of the central German state of Saxony-Anhalt.

-Officials on Friday night described the incident as an intentional attack and announced the driver has been taken into custody.
+Officials on Friday night described the incident as an intentional attack and announced the driver had been taken into custody at the scene.
+An investigation is underway.

-German Chancellor Olaf Scholz was among the many offering their condolences in the immediate aftermath.
+German Chancellor Olaf Scholz was among the many offering their condolences in the immediate aftermath of the incident.
+His office indicated the chancellor would be visiting the scene on Saturday.

 “We stand by their side and by the side of the people of Magdeburg.
 My thanks go to the dedicated rescue workers in these anxious hours.”

 The interior minister for Saxony-Anhalt, Tamara Zieschang, identified the suspect as a 50-year-old doctor from Saudi Arabia who arrived in Germany in 2006.
+He was previously unknown to security services.

 Another state official, Premier Reiner Haseloff, told a local news outlets that one of the dead was a child and the other an adult.
 He added he could not say whether there would be further deaths as a result of the suspected attack.